 Corporate sustainability: what the EU expects from companies

-The EU has established rules aimed at making companies more accountable when it comes to their impact on local communities and the environment.
+The EU has rules aimed at making companies more accountable when it comes to their impact on people and the environment.

 A bird smeared in thick oil

 Wildlife is often impacted by pollution.
-The sustainability directives are meant to protect society and environment.
+EU law encourages companies to think more about society and the environment.

 Some changes were proposed by the European Commission in February 2025 to make the rules easier to implement, especially for smaller companies.
 The simplification proposal came in response to concerns that the rules may be creating an excessive administrative burden for some businesses.